bachmeil/rinsidec/README.md

 puts Rlib.REAL(R.evalInR("v"))
 ```

-This example is inst/examples/passdata.rb, and it can be run with:
+This example is in inst/examples/passdata.rb, and it can be run with:

 ```
 ruby passdata.rb